research report

 Prompt Injection

-We detected prompt injection patterns — attempts to override agent instructions, manipulate system prompts, or hijack agent behavior — in hundreds of skills.
+We flagged prompt-injection patterns — language that attempts to override agent instructions, manipulate system prompts, or hijack agent behavior — in hundreds of skills.
 Some are benign (security tools demonstrating attacks), but many appear in unexpected contexts.

 Recommendations

 1. Audit before installing.
 Use ClawAudit or similar tooling to check skills before adding them to your agent.
-A 30-second scan can prevent credential theft.
+A 30-second scan can flag a credential-stealing skill before you install it.

 2. Review credential requirements.
 If a skill asks for API keys, verify it actually needs them.
 Overprivileged skills are a red flag.